Care managers at primary health care centers provide faster recovery from depression

 “Above all, it’s about providing support and demonstrating that the caregiver is concerned, but it’s also about using primary health care resources more effectively.
 In addition, knowing that someone is keeping track of how the patient is doing provides support for the doctors,” Cecilia says.

 Mild to moderate depression

-The scientific study, whose results were published in the journal BMC Family Practice, is the first study in Sweden showing that the care manager role at the health care center can provide better quality of care in the form of high availability and high continuity for patients with depression.
+The scientific study, whose results were published in the journal BMC Family Practice, is the first study in Sweden showing that the care manager role at the health care centre can provide a better quality of care in the form of high availability and high continuity for patients with depression.

 The study encompasses nearly 400 patients with mild to moderate depression.
 The patients who had contact with the care manager recovered faster, and this group also became healthier.
 They returned to work significantly earlier than the group of patients receiving regular care.

-The study compared 11 health care centers that introduced the care manager role with 12 other health care centers that offered the care usually given to patients with depression in primary health care today.
-Nineteen health care centers in the Västra Götaland region and another four in the Dalarna region participated in the project, which was the first part of the method development of primary health care’s organization for Common mental Disorders.
+The study compared 11 health care centres that introduced the care manager role with 12 other health care centres that offered the care usually given to patients with depression in primary health care today.
+Nineteen health care centres in the Västra Götaland region and another four in the Dalarna region participated in the project, which was the first part of the method development of primary health care’s organization for Common mental Disorders.
 Primary health care in Västra Götaland has continued to develop this function.
-It has now been introduced in about a hundred health care centers, which is half the total number of health care centers in the region.
+It has now been introduced in about a hundred health care centres, which is half the total number of health care centres in the region.

 The study has been conducted in close collaboration between the Unit of Primary Health Care at the University of Gothenburg and Västra Götaland region’s primary health care organisation.
 Funding has been provided by the Västra Götaland health care and medical services board.

 The results were published in the scientific journal BMC Family Practice